oe/postcss-logical-polyfill/README.md

    - Removes redundant CSS declarations
    - **NEW**: Eliminates unnecessary direction-specific rules for block properties

+6. **🎯 Smart Selector Priority**: **NEW!** Advanced rightmost priority optimization for predictable CSS behavior
+   - When multiple direction selectors exist in a selector chain, the rightmost (most specific) takes precedence
+   - Prevents unexpected behavior from contradictory direction contexts
+   - Follows CSS cascade principles for intuitive and predictable results
+   - Works seamlessly with both built-in and custom direction selectors

-6. **✨ Output Generation**: Produces clean, optimized CSS with physical properties for maximum browser compatibility
+7. **✨ Output Generation**: Produces clean, optimized CSS with physical properties for maximum browser compatibility

 ## More Examples